2AA4-W23/Urbanism-Cities/README.md

 It creates a jar file for the pathfinder subproject:

-1. `pathfinder/pathfinder.jar` to generate the shortest path between two nodes
+1. `pathfinder/pathfinder.jar` to generate pathfinder library
 2. `island/island.jar` to generate islands

 ### Run the island generator with cities